 Evaluation Criteria and Project Eligibility

 While the core of this program is the funding of scientific research, proposals should demonstrate understanding of both the scientific and metaphysical discussions concerning the great debate over purpose.
+For example, you can also propose your topic or idea for research, but make sure that it is relevant by contacting BestWritingService.com.
 Proposals will primarily be evaluated on their intrinsic intellectual merit.
 The consortium is looking for highly innovative interdisciplinary proposals, including those that fall outside the traditional remits of research councils.
 We also encourage proposals with strong philosophical or theological components that closely connect to the interdisciplinary scientific focus of this programme.
 Proposal evaluation will be based on:

 - Potential for an innovative contribution to science relevant to the topic of inquiry.